-The average salary for a Pharmacist in United Kingdom is £35,039.
+The average salary for a Pharmacist in United Kingdom is £36,296.

 Pharmacists work primarily for pharmacies and drugstores; however, hospitals and medical clinics may employ their own pharmacists to dispense drugs directly to patients.
 Pharmacists who work for hospitals must analyze both in-patient and out-patient medication, so close attention to detail is very important in this position to ensure the accuracy of filled prescriptions.

 Popular Employer Salaries for Pharmacist

 Explore the most common career paths for Pharmacist.
 Thickness and color of lines indicates popularity of movement from one job to the next.
 Visit our career path planner

 Somewhat common (8 - 20%)

-Popular Skills for Pharmacist
+What Are Popular Skills for Pharmacists?

-Skills in Retail Pharmacy, Patient Counseling and Pharmacotherapy are correlated to pay that is above average.
-Skills that pay less than market rate include Oral / Verbal Communication and Hospital Education.
+Skills in Retail Pharmacy, Patient Counseling, Oral / Verbal Communication and Pharmacotherapy are correlated to pay that is above average.
+Skills that pay less than market rate include Hospital Education.

-What is the Pay by Experience Level for Pharmacist
+What is the Pay by Experience Level for Pharmacists?

-An entry-level Pharmacist with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of £29,471 based on 144 salaries.
-An early career Pharmacist with 1-4 years of experience earns an average total compensation of £33,879 based on 855 salaries.
-A mid-career Pharmacist with 5-9 years of experience earns an average total compensation of £38,421 based on 320 salaries.
-An experienced Pharmacist with 10-19 years of experience earns an average total compensation of £40,269 based on 212 salaries.
-In their late career (20 years and higher), employees earn an average total compensation of £44,587.
+An entry-level Pharmacist with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of £30,390 based on 113 salaries.
+An early career Pharmacist with 1-4 years of experience earns an average total compensation of £35,068 based on 745 salaries.
+A mid-career Pharmacist with 5-9 years of experience earns an average total compensation of £39,497 based on 280 salaries.
+An experienced Pharmacist with 10-19 years of experience earns an average total compensation of £40,591 based on 190 salaries.
+In their late career (20 years and higher), employees earn an average total compensation of £45,448.

 Pay Difference by Location